China’s Pace Here and There (June 2007)

 Zhangjiajie National Forest Park in Hunan Province, China

 Zhangjiajie reminded me of James Cameron’s film, “Avatar”.
 The natural monuments towered above 200 meters amidst the fog, looking picturesque.
 The vegetation resembled those seen in Chinese paintings and calligraphy.
-We visited the Yellow Dragon Cave as well, which was surreal and appeared like the surface of the moon.
+We visited the Yellow Dragon Cave as well, which was surreal and appeared out of this world (like what I’d imagine as the surface of the moon).

 Faces of Terra Cotta Warriors in Xi’an

-The city of Xi’an was where the excavation of the life-size armies, horses and chariots of the first Emperor of China, Qin Shi Huang occurred.
+The city of Xi’an had the Terra Cotta Warriors on display.
+These involved life-size armies, horses and chariots of the first Emperor of China, Qin Shi Huang.
 There were two pits visible and only one appeared to be excavated.
-Once an improved technique to preserve the pigmentation of each model was determined, then archeologists would resume with the excavation.
+Preservation of each model (especially the pigmentation) was paramount, and required further exploration before resuming further excavation.
 Each face of these Terra Cotta Warriors was unique.
-It was here that I learned how these sculptures were built, as well as the first Qin emperor’s brutality.
+It was here where I learned about how these sculptures were built, as well as the ambitions and brutality of the first Qin emperor.

 Palace Museum in the Forbidden City

-This palace in Beijing served as the home for emperors and China’s center of government for nearly six centuries.
+This palace in Beijing was home for emperors and China’s center of government for nearly six centuries.

-When I first saw The Great Wall of China through Beijing’s haze, I remembered my reaction and whispered to myself, “wow” and “how”.
+When I first saw The Great Wall of China through Beijing’s haze from a distance, I remembered my reaction and whispered to myself, “wow” and “how”.
 This dragon-like, structural creature undulated with the curves and dips of the mountains.
 Traveling from peak to peak was a hike and a ride.
 Periodically, I stopped to see the crafts of vendors there; I pondered these hawkers’ seasonal lifestyle, working on such a remarkably historic and challenging place.

 View Tibet Photos - Lhasa, Shigatse, Dingri